madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 # --incognito --enable-dom-distiller
 ```

-I can go on with rest of my specific configuration.
+I can go on with the rest of my system specific configuration.

 ##Ah, Snap :(